promptfoo/promptfoo/site/docs/providers/aws-bedrock.md

 # Bedrock

-The `bedrock` lets you use Amazon Bedrock in your evals.
-This is a common way to access Anthropic's Claude, Meta's Llama 3.1, Amazon's Nova, AI21's Jamba, and other models.
+The `bedrock` provider lets you use Amazon Bedrock in your evals.
+This includes access to foundation models like Anthropic's Claude, Meta's Llama 3.1, Amazon's Nova, AI21's Jamba, as well as Bedrock Knowledge Bases.
 The complete list of available models can be found [here](https://docs.aws.amazon.com/bedrock/latest/userguide/model-ids.html#model-ids-arns).

 ## Setup